Krescenskok/CSE3902/README.txt

 - In MoveUp, currentFrames is stated that it is never used, however it is used so it has been kept.

+Code Analysis on Inventory (Done by Ann)
+0 Errors, 0 Warnings
+- Use a switch caise.
+However, a switch case IS being used

+Code Analysis on HUD (Done by Ann)
+0 errors, 3 warnings
+- Fields are assigned but never used in HeartManagement.
+These were resolved by removing them.

+Code Analysis on Items (Done by Ann)
+0 errors, 3 warnings
+- Colliders on Empty, Full, and Half Heart, as well as BombObject, BoomerangObject will always be null.
+These objects are HUD interface sprites, and thus shouuld never have colliders (the colliders are simply part of the interface so they cannot be removed).
+- Fields are assigned but never used in BombCollider, BoomerangCollider, ItemCollider, BoomerangObject and BombExplosionState.
+Solved by removing.